Lil' Pimp: Reception

 In their negative review for the DVD, DVD Verdict commented that several people had walked out of the 2003 test screenings held by Sony (who had initially held the rights to the film) and that they (the reviewer) recommended that people stay away from the 2005 DVD release.
-In contrast, the Metro Times gave a positive review for the DVD, stating "In a perfect world, this would’ve came out with an accompanying sound track and DVD extras like the 48 “Webisodic” episodes, but as a stand-alone item, Lil Pimp works its odd little corner of the world nicely."
+In contrast, the Metro Times gave a positive review for the DVD, stating "In a perfect world, this would've came out with an accompanying soundtrack and DVD extras like the 48 'Webisodic' episodes, but as a stand-alone item, Lil' Pimp works its odd little corner of the world nicely."